 DUNCAN: Absolutely.
 I was part of the 2000 Bush campaign from the very beginning, and I had five states I was the chairman of, and we knew what the rules were in those five states.
 We understood how to get delegates on the ballot.
 We understood how to get the nominee on the ballot.
 We knew who the county chairmen were in most of the states.

-You have to run a national campaign, and it's one of the reasons that having run once before gives someone an advantage because they start with that body of knowledge, and their organization starts with that body of knowledge.
+You have to run a national campaign.
+And that's one of the reasons that having run once before gives someone an advantage - because they start with that body of knowledge, and their organization starts with that body of knowledge.

 DUNCAN: He has not done well thus far in the South, but I would also add to your list that Ron Paul is running a national campaign.
 But he is faring - Mitt Romney is faring well with the delegates in the South because with the new rules, with the proportionality now, he is picking up a substantial number of delegates in the Southern states.

-DUNCAN: Well, I don't think it will because if the campaign is as good as I think it is, they will have a process in place that at a certain time would kick in and start vetting.
+DUNCAN: Well, I don't think it will because if the campaign is as good as I think it is, they will have a process in place that - a certain time, would kick in and start vetting.
 I was part of that process in 2000.
-I remember sending in a notebook with several hundred names of Republicans who had been elected officials or were currently elected officials to a guy named Cheney.
+I remember sending in a notebook with several hundred names of Republicans who had been elected officials, or were currently elected officials, to a guy named Cheney.

 (SOUNDBITE OF LAUGHTER)